Learning junta distributions, quantum junta states, and QAC$^0$ circuits: Introduction

 \subsection{Our results}

-We summarize our learning upper bounds in the following \cref{tab:summary}, where $n$ is the number of bits or qubits, $k$ stands for the number of relevant variables of a junta, $s$ (which stands for size) is the number of multi-qubit gates of a $\mathsf{QAC}^0$ circuit, $d$ is the depth of a circuit, and $\eps$ is the error parameter with respect to metrics that we will specify later.
-In the case of classical objects, the complexity measure we consider is the sample complexity, while in the quantum case, we consider the copy complexity.
+Our learning upper bounds are summarized in \cref{tab:summary}, where $n$ is the number of bits or qubits, $k$ stands for the number of relevant variables of junta objects, $s$ (which stands for size) is the number of multi-qubit gates of a $\QAC^0$ circuit, $d$ is the depth of a circuit, and $\eps$ is the error parameter with respect to natural metrics that we will specify later.
+In the case of classical objects, the complexity measure is the number of samples.
+In the quantum case, the complexity measure is the number of copies.

-Before we discuss our results in more detail, we make a few remarks about our main results. \begin{enumerate} \item [$(i)$] \textbf{$\mathsf{QAC}^0$ circuits.} For constant $d,\ s$ and $\eps$, our result exponentially improves previous work.
-However, in the usual regime where $s=\poly(n)$ and $d,\ \eps$ are constants, it yields a quasi-polynomial number of samples, which was already attained in previous work \cite{nadimpalli2023pauli}. \item [$(ii)$] \textbf{Junta states.} Recent works study the junta-learning problem of unitaries and quantum channels \cite{chen2023testing,bao2023nearly}, but there seems to be no previous work about quantum junta states.
+Before we discuss our results in more detail, we make a few remarks about our main results. \begin{enumerate} \item [$(i)$] \textbf{Junta distributions.} Our upper bound is essentially optimal, as it matches the lower bound $\Omega\rbra{2^k/\eps^2+k\log\rbra{n}/\eps}$ of \cite{ABR16} in every parameter (see \cref{theo:learnclasjuntas}). \item [$(ii)$] \textbf{Junta states.} Recent works study the junta-learning problem of unitaries and quantum channels \cite{CNY23,BY25}, but there seems to be no previous work about quantum junta states.
 Hence, our result for junta states fills a gap in the literature.
-We also provide a $\Omega((4^k+\log(n))/\eps^2)$ lower bound that shows that our upper bound cannot be improved by much. \item [$(iii)$] \textbf{Junta distributions.} Our upper bound is essentially optimal, as it matches the lower bound $\Omega(2^k/\eps^2+k\log(n)/\eps)$ of \cite{aliakbarpour2016learning} in every parameter. \end{enumerate}
+We also provide a $\Omega\rbra{\rbra{4^k+\log\rbra{n}}/\eps^2}$ lower bound that shows that our upper bound cannot be improved by much (see \cref{theo:learnquantumjuntas}). \item [$(iii)$] \textbf{$\QAC^0$ circuits.} For constant $d$, $s$ and $\eps$, our result exponentially improves previous work (see \cref{theo:learningQAC0}).
+However, in the usual regime where $s = \poly\rbra{n}$ and $d$, $\eps$ are constants, it yields a quasi-polynomial number of samples, which was already attained in previous work \cite{NPVY24}. \end{enumerate}

+Additionally, we show that, for constant $k$, $\tilde{\Theta}(2^n/\eps^2)$ copies are necessary and sufficient to test whether a state is $\eps$-close or $7\eps$-far from being a $k$-junta.